Modern Lighting with Minimalist Lighting Styles

 If “less is more” in modern minimalist lighting, how is it possible to elevate lighting as a focal point?
 Minimalist design thrives in a retail setting because there’s no shortage of visual stimulation.
 Next to a flood of busy marketing and product displays, your a minimalist-inspired venue offers a relaxing departure for the eye and people will be drawn to the clean lines and open space.
 Use broad, bright lighting for a maximum impact.
 Better yet, craft your space around architectural design elements on the floor or in the ceiling.

 While minimalist design calls for neutral color schemes and clean lines, architects may choose to personalize commercial spaces with brand colors or shapes.
 Indirect lighting makes a dramatic statement around logo signage or photography, and the scale of these elements together will set a specific mood.
 The right pedestal and mirror combination, your retail lighting choices will even make a customer feel like the star of that space.
 Some focal points come to life behind the scenes.
 Sustainability, for example, is a priority for contractors, engineers and architects alike.
 When you choose TCP LED products, you take a minimalist approach to energy use.
-Our Energy Star rated energy efficient light bulbs last about 24 years longer than traditional incandescent bulbs, and use over 75% less energy.
 Your clients will notice and appreciate fewer bulb replacements, lower energy bills, and a positive move toward sustainability for the planet.

 TCP OFFERS A TOTAL, END-TO-END COMMERCIAL LIGHTING SOLUTION NO MATTER YOUR LIGHTING STYLE